 Praxis is the company that Alabama uses for its teacher exams.
-For traditional public school teachers, there are three exams that must be taken: the cores skills exams, the PLT exams, and a content knowledge exam.
-Depending on the subject you wish to teach, you'll take that content knowledge exam.
+For traditional public school teachers, there are typically three exams that must be taken: the cores skills exams, the PLT exam, and a content knowledge exam.
+Depending on the age and subject you wish to teach, you'll take that content knowledge exam.
 While this may not be necessary for private school teachers, it's best to consider it for job mobility.

-The Core Academic Skills for Educators exam is made up of three tests.
-These cover your basic understanding of math, reading, and writing.
+The Core Academic Skills for Educators exam is made up of three subtests.
+These assess your basic understanding of math, reading, and writing.
 Both the reading and math tests are made up of 56 multiple-choice questions.
 You must score no less than 156 on the reading exam and 150 on the math exam to pass.
 The writing portion gives you a bit more time, 100 minutes, because you'll have 40 multiple-choice questions and two essays to complete.
-To pass this subtest, you need to score over 162.
+To pass this subtest, you need to score 162 or above.

 The PLT (Principles of Learning and Teaching) exam tests the foundations and theories of teaching at different grade levels.
-There are two offered for Alabama: grades k-6 and 7-12.
+There are two offered for Alabama: grades K-6 and 7-12.
 Depending on the school grade you'd like to teach, the exam you take will vary.
 For some grades (4-8), you need to pass both exams.
-In either case, both exams are made up of 70 questions and four constructed-response questions.
-You'll have two minutes to complete each exam.
-You must pass with no less that 145 for the grade k-6 exam and no less than 153 for the 7-12 exam.
+In either case, both exams are made up of 70 selected-response questions and four constructed-response questions.
+You'll have two hours to complete each exam, and you must earn at least a 145 for the grade k-6 exam and 153 or higher for the 7-12 exam.